Rockyroad1827/Bookstacks-Password-Protect-Page-Hack/README.md

 Press Enter (Empty): Sets the page to use the global Master PIN.

-Type DELETE: Removes the lock entirely and makes the page public again.
+Type `DELETE`: Removes the lock entirely and makes the page public again.